wso2-attic/ballerina-integrator/README.md

        json jsonHighestBid = {};

        fork {
-           // Worker to communicate with 'Bidder 1' worker bidder1Worker returns http:Response|error {
+           // Worker to communicate with 'Bidder 1'. worker bidder1Worker returns http:Response|error {
                http:Request outReq = new;
                // Set out request payload
                outReq.setJsonPayload(inReqPayload);
-               // Send a POST request to 'Bidder 1' and get the results var respWorkerBidder1 = biddersEP1->post("/bidder1", outReq);
+               // Send a POST request to 'Bidder 1' and get the results. var respWorkerBidder1 = biddersEP1->post("/bidder1", outReq);
-               // Reply to the join block from this worker - Send the response from 'Bidder1' return respWorkerBidder1;
+               // Reply to the join block from this worker - Send the response from 'Bidder1'. return respWorkerBidder1;
            }
-           // Worker to communicate with 'Bidder 2' worker bidder2Worker returns http:Response|error {
+           // Worker to communicate with 'Bidder 2'. worker bidder2Worker returns http:Response|error {
                http:Request outReq = new;
-               // Set out request payload
+               // Set out request payload.
                outReq.setJsonPayload(inReqPayload);
-               // Send a POST request to 'Bidder 2' and get the results var respWorkerBidder2 = biddersEP1->post("/bidder2", outReq);
+               // Send a POST request to 'Bidder 2' and get the results. var respWorkerBidder2 = biddersEP1->post("/bidder2", outReq);
-               // Reply to the join block from this worker - Send the response from 'Bidder 2' return respWorkerBidder2;
+               // Reply to the join block from this worker - Send the response from 'Bidder 2'. return respWorkerBidder2;
            }

-           // Worker to communicate with 'Bidder 3' worker bidder3Worker returns http:Response|error {
+           // Worker to communicate with 'Bidder 3'. worker bidder3Worker returns http:Response|error {
                http:Request outReq = new;
                // Set out request payload
                outReq.setJsonPayload(inReqPayload);
-               // Send a POST request to 'Bidder 3' and get the results var respWorkerBidder3 = biddersEP1->post("/bidder3", outReq);
+               // Send a POST request to 'Bidder 3' and get the results. var respWorkerBidder3 = biddersEP1->post("/bidder3", outReq);
-               // Reply to the join block from this worker - Send the response from 'Bidder 3' return respWorkerBidder3;
+               // Reply to the join block from this worker - Send the response from 'Bidder 3'. return respWorkerBidder3;
            }
        }

-       // Wait until the responses received from all the workers running map<http:Response|error> biddersResponses = wait {bidder1Worker, bidder2Worker, bidder3Worker};
+       // Wait until the responses received from all the workers running. map<http:Response|error> biddersResponses = wait {bidder1Worker, bidder2Worker, bidder3Worker};

        int bidder1Bid = 0;
        int bidder2Bid = 0;
        int bidder3Bid = 0;

-       // Get the bid value response from bidder 1 var resBidder1 = biddersResponses["bidder1Worker"];
+       // Get the bid value response from bidder 1. var resBidder1 = biddersResponses["bidder1Worker"];
        if (resBidder1 is error) {
            panic resBidder1;